Editorial Review

 Calculate precise reconstitution volumes and dosages with our peptide calculator tool.

-KPV (Lys-Pro-Val) addresses the regulatory side of immune function — preventing the excessive inflammation that can damage host tissues and perpetuate autoimmune processes.
-While immune-stimulating peptides like thymosin alpha-1 and LL-37 enhance defense capacity, KPV modulates the inflammatory responses that, when dysregulated, drive autoimmune disease, chronic inflammation, and tissue damage.
+Immune-stimulating peptides like thymosin alpha-1 and LL-37 enhance defense capacity.
+KPV takes a different approach.
+It modulates inflammatory responses that, when out of control, drive autoimmune disease, chronic inflammation, and tissue damage.

 NF-κB as an Immune Regulatory Target